 top of page

-I do know, though, that I am not alone and that is why I keep writing.
-I know there are plenty of bipolar, ADHD, depression, anxiety, mood disorder, etc. warriors out there fighting this battle along with me and for that I know it is worth it to keep on typing.
+I do know, though, that I’m not alone.
+And that’s why I keep writing.
+I know there are plenty of Bipolar, ADHD, Depression, Anxiety, Mood Disorder—etc.—warriors out there fighting this battle right alongside me.
+And for that, I know it’s worth it to keep on typing.

 2 Comments